DBL™ Metronidazole Intravenous Infusion

-- you have ever had a blood disorder
+- you have or have had a blood disorder

-- you have a disease of the brain, spinal cord or nerves,
+- you have a disease or disorder of the brain, spinal cord or nerves

-If you are not sure whether you should be taking DBL™ Metronidazole Intravenous Infusion, contact your doctor.
+If you are not sure whether you should be given DBL Metronidazole Intravenous Infusion, contact your doctor.

 Before you are given it